robindouglasjohnson/gruescript/docs/gruescript.md

 The following properties of things have special meaning to Gruescript.

 `name`
-: The screen name of the thing (same as beginning a line in the thing block  with name, as described above).
+: The *screen name* of the thing (same as beginning a line in the thing block  with name, as described above).

 `display`
-: The short description of the thing (same as the text that comes after the thing's internal name in the first line of the thing block)
+: The *short description* of the thing (same as the text that comes after the thing's internal name in the first line of the thing block)

 `desc`
-: The long description of the thing, used by the examine verb (same as using  desc at the beginning of a line in the thing block)
+: The *long description* of the thing, used by the 'examine' verb (same as using `desc` at the beginning of a line in the thing block)

 `loc`
 : The current location of the thing.
 This property should be treated as